howtographql/howtographql/content/frontend/react-urql/8-subscriptions.md

 </Instruction>

 This is all that you need to add to subscribe to new votes!
-You also don't have to write a new updater function for Graphcache, like we had to for the `post` mutation, because the normalized cache can simply update the link that the subscription definition asks for.
+You also don't have to write a new updater function for Graphcache, like you had to for the `post` mutation, because the normalized cache can simply update the link that the subscription definition asks for.

 The `useSubscription` hook is actually very similar to `useQuery` and `useMutation`.
 If you'd be using a non-normalized document cache, you could look at each event's result and manually reconcile it with a query's result.
 In this case however, the normalized cache can take care of all updates for us!
 So you only have to add the hook and don't have to worry about anything else! 😍

 ### Subscribing to new links

-Next we'll add a subscription that automatically displays new links in the `LinkList` as they're posted by other users!
+Let's finally add some subscriptions!
+You'll add one that automatically displays new links in the `LinkList` as they're posted by other users!

 We'll again write a new subscription definition and add another `useSubscription` hook.